sontv1003/best-picture/trunk/wp-content/plugins/wp-socializer/readme.txt

 = and more ... =

 > **Donate:** If you find this plugin useful, [consider making a donation](http://bit.ly/wpsrDonation), it will make me happy for this plugin!!

-= New features and fixed bugs =
-* Added mobile optimization or small screen support for the floating sharebar
-* Facebook comments popup clipping is fixed.
-* Sharethis "undefined" object issue is fixed.
-* Social button CSS file size is reduced and notable tweaks are made to the social buttons.
-* Scripts and styles are now loaded properly in the frontend as per the API
-* Source code is revised and optimized.

 [More changes listed in Changelog](changelog)